noc-cnrit/tapas/README.md

 - Menu names and descriptions
 - Add more menu pages as needed

+## Admin Panel Access

+To access the admin panel:
+1. Navigate to `/admin/` on your website
+2. Log in with your administrator credentials
+3. Use the dashboard to manage menus, sections, and items

+### Default Admin Setup
+Run the database setup script to create the initial admin user and sample data.

+## Database Requirements

+- **MySQL 5.7+** or **MariaDB 10.2+**
+- **PHP 7.4+** with PDO MySQL extension
+- Web server (Apache/Nginx) with PHP support

+## Installation

+1. Upload all files to your web server
+2. Configure database connection in `config/database.php`
+3. Run `database/setup.php` to initialize the database
+4. Access the admin panel at `/admin/`

 ## Support

 If you need help setting this up, the QR code generator page includes detailed instructions for deployment and usage.
+The admin panel provides comprehensive menu management capabilities for restaurant owners.